 - Hot or cold flashes

-Instead, you want to make a favorable impression (everyone likes to be liked, right?)
-But when meeting new people, especially in that type of high-pressure scenario, it’s common to subconsciously fear the person might not like you.
+Instead, you want to make a favorable impression (everyone likes to be liked, right?).
+But when meeting new people, especially in a high-pressure scenario, it’s common to fear the person might not like you.

 Tips to Cope With Nervous Sweating